 * to pull in files of various names but still end in

-desc "run all tests" task :test do ruby "test/*_test.rb" end
+desc "run all tests" task :test do ruby "test/*_test.rb" # what is this line doing? end

 my_files = FileList['test/**/*.rb'] my_files.each do |file| ruby file end

 Look at that!
 We are getting a list of all of the files in our test directory, and we are enumerating over the list of files and then we are just going to run each one.

 This is great, but we are missing something.
 Each runs individually, and once we have multiple classes tested we have to scroll up a lot.
 This is what we would call less than ideal.
 How do we get everything to run altogether - as if it was one big test file?

 Have your Rakefile look like this: